adrienabbey/homelab-workshop/lesson-plan.md

 - OSes: Proxmox (preferred), Ubuntu, others.
     - I'll need to clearly state that while anyone can install any distribution of their choice, I can only support those I'm familiar with (Debian derivatives mostly).
     - There may be other students in attendance who may be familiar with other distributions.

+## Day 2: Virtualization

+## Day 3: VM Templates, Ansible?

+## Day 4: Nextcloud

+## Day X: Networking
+- This is going to be complicated, and require a lot of planning and preparation to properly execute.
+- It's easy to forget just how nice it is to have full ownership and control over your own home network.
+- A key point to making a homelab *usable* outside your home is to have a secure VPN connection to your home network.